bit101/blpov/README.md

 - blmath: useful math utils.

 Some of the functionality builds on standard POV libraries, while some functions reimplement standard lib functionality, either through ignorance that such a function exists, or a desire to have it work somewhat differently.

+I'm creating this for personal use.
+Feel free to use it or learn from it, but at your own risk and with no promise of support or maintenance.